 8. NO FIRES.
 The requirement for the “signal flares” is waived.
 You cannot make any fire, not even stoves, jetboils, etc. Everything is too dry.
 The place will go up due to any flame source.
 MRE heaters used as-intended are OK.

 9. At check-in, you will get a race packet that outlines the procedures and scoring.
 Read how scoring works.
-There will be an opportunity to have questions answered Thursday before 7pm and Friday morning at muster.
+There will be an opportunity to have questions answered Thursday before or at muster.
 Bring your firearms to check-in for TECH INSPECTION.
 Firearms must be cold/unloaded.

 11. Remember, you will need to bring a check or cash for $100 (exact change please) for your radio deposit.
 This will be returned when you turn in your (working) radio.
 Radio deposits will be exchanged for radios upon race end, or before awards on Sunday.
 Please note that if you quit the race early, you may have to wait until staff is available, or until awards Sunday, for the exchange.